 Before launching City Health Works, Manmeet was an advisor to the Earth Institute’s One Million Community Health Worker Campaign.
 Manmeet is a Third Millennium Human Rights Fellow and a GLG Social Impact Fellow.
 She was selected as the 2012 Alumni Social Innovator by the Social Enterprise Program at Columbia Business School.

-City Health Works currently serves 400 patients, influencing the quality of care in multiple healthcare systems in New York and New Jersey, and closing critical gaps in psychosocial care.
+City Health Works currently serves nearly 400 patients, influencing the quality of care in multiple healthcare systems, and closing critical gaps in psychosocial care.
 It has served over 1,000 clients to date.